Trumbull County reports 8 new COVID-19 cases, no new deaths

-TRUMBULL COUNTY, Ohio (WKBN) – On Wednesday, the Trumbull County Combined Health District reported eight new cases of COVID-19 in the county.
+TRUMBULL COUNTY, Ohio (WYTV) – On Wednesday, the Trumbull County Combined Health District reported eight new cases of COVID-19 in the county.

 That brings the total to 262 people testing positive in the county — 107 males and 155 females, ranging in age from 13 to 96.
 There were 22 deaths.